TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 Processed: 31 [221]
 ```

-This will have created a join table with Titles are in the \"lo\" and
+This will have created a join table with Titles are in the "lo" and
-\"lib\" tables.
-It then updated some empty \"lo\" fields from the
+"lib" tables.
+It then updated some empty "lo" fields from the "lib"
-\"lib\" data.
+data.
 For example: Publisher is tricky one.
-(Enhancement:
+(Enhancement: Provide an
-Provide an option so some \"lib\" values will override the \'lo\'
+option so some "lib" values will override the 'lo' values.)
-values.)

 ``` {.in}
 $ bib backup-lo